erysdren/LuaROTT/README.md

 ## Planned

 - Way more commands and cvars for the developer console
-- Add scrolling and history to developer console
+- Scrolling and history for the developer console
 - Lua support for game and menu scripting
 - Extended config file format
 - Campaign selection menu
+- Improved console string tokenization
+- Remove private headers
+- Cut down on copious globals usage

 ## Sources